-In order to make navigation through the library simpler, you are able to use the filters to display folder content.
-You are able to filter by presentation, text & shapes, slides, charts, tables, pictures, videos, SmartArts, and masters (The filter for masters is only available for folders in which masters are allowed to be placed.).
-In addition, you can filter for elements you have marked as favorites, elements that have received an update notification as well as elements that have an outdated language variant.
-For example, select the slide filter and you will be shown all slides within the currently opened folder.
+In order to make navigating through the library simpler, you are able to use content filters to display different types of elements.
+Currently you can filter by presentations, slides, text & shapes, charts, tables, images, videos, SmartArts, and masters (The filter for masters is only available for folders in which masters are allowed to be placed).

 Using multiple wildcard search, you are able to extend the search by any number of symbols directly after the actual search term.
-This means you can search for “Test”, Tests”, “Tester”, etc. To utilize this function, use the asterisk symbol “*”.
+This means you can search for “Test”, Tests”, “Tester”, etc by using the asterisk symbol *

-You also have a number of operators, which allow you to combine different search terms.
+You also have a number of operators, which allow you to combine different search terms for a boolean search.

-With “+” you are able to search for two terms at once.
+With a plus symbol + you are able to search for two terms at once.
 The term directly after the “+” must be contained within the file, while the second term does not necessarily has to be in the file.
-Take note that you do not type a space between “+” and the search term.
+Take note that you do not type a space between + and the search term.